 Writing for the Web series

-Last week I shared tips on writing for the web, or, as I affectionately referred to all of us, writing for online monkey minds.
+Last week, I shared tips on writing for the web, or, as I affectionately referred to all of us online readers, writing for online monkey minds.
 Reading on the web is a different experience than reading the printed page.
 Online reading is informal, interactive and interruptive; it requires a different style of writing.
 In my monkey mind post I discussed writing for scanners, not readers, and the importance of headlines and formatting.

 No matter the medium, you want to hook the reader and get to the point quickly.
 On the web, it’s even more critical because we feel less loyalty to a web page than we do to a magazine or book we’ve purchased, so we’re apt to click away as soon as you bore us.